tsugitools/cats/README.md

 Picture Fun
 -----------

-This shows random pictures fomr lorempixel.com
+This shows random pictures from lorempixel.com

 You can use this tool at: